Peter M. Hicks - Northern Landscape Artist - Homepage

 WELCOME to the website of the artist Peter M. Hicks

-Current EXHIBITION: 2018 "Prelude" Solo show at the Coast Gallery, near Scarborough, from Sept 2nd to Oct 2nd 2018
+"Prelude to an entrance to a lane" Solo show at the Coast Gallery, near Scarborough, from Sept 8th to Oct 15th 2019

 Coast Gallery, Cloughton, Scarborough, YO13 0AB (tel.
 01723 871668)